Visit the Museum!

-Why La Grange
+Why La Grange?

-Lively La Grange and neighboring
+Lively La Grange and neighboring towns offer

 plenty to see and do!

-of its home, La Grange, Texas (pop.
+of its home, La Grange, Texas, (pop.
 4,923) and the picturesque countryside that surrounds it.
 Just a few steps from the Museum, you can uncover fascinating stories about the region and the people who settled there.

 History and Culture

 La Grange has a long, rich history dating back to when the first colonists, led by Stephen F. Austin (also known as the “Father of Texas”) settled in the town in the 1820s.
 German and Czech settlers came upon the rolling hills reminiscent of their homeland and decided to stay.
 Their cultural influence remains imprinted on the town today.

 For more information on Czech history, the Texas Czech Heritage and Cultural Center 250 W Fair Grounds Rd offers a library, museum, and genealogy research center with more than 10,000 Czech and English books.
 The Czech immigrants incorporated different aspects of their culture into the town of La Grange, perhaps the most apparent being the architecture of the buildings standing in the town square.
 The settlers also introduced a town favorite treat- the kolache!

 Kolaches are often confused with klobasnek; the kolache being a sweet treat while the klobasnek is savory.
 Originally intended as a wedding dessert in Central Europe, the puff of pastry holds a hearty dollop of fruit or sweetened cream cheese filling at its center.
 The klobasnek resembles a “pig in a blanket” filled with meat and cheese.
 One thing is for sure- no trip to the Hill Country is complete without trying a kolache!